 The above implies the need to define and describe the assets that constitute the company that is being sold.
 Subsequently, an analysis of the implications deriving from the so-called price adjustment clauses is also needed, as such implications – also from an accounting point of view – emerge only at a later date than the sale contract effective date.

-These subsequent facts show aspects that need to be analyzed also as concerns their tax outcomes.
+These subsequent facts show aspects that need to be analysed also as concerns their tax outcomes.